As Amended at the Annual Convention in Fresno, California on March 23, 2017

 (e) Selection of Senate District.
 Chartered Republican Assemblies whose geographical boundaries include more than one Senate District shall cast their votes for Senate District Director and Deputy Senate District Director in only one Senate District.
 The choice of the Senate District in which to vote rests with the chartered Republican Assembly.
 This choice must be transmitted to the Membership Secretary no later than December 31 of each year to become effective for the next Annual Convention.
 If no declaration was made in time, then the chartered Republican Assembly shall remain in the same Senate District that it was in during the previous Convention, if the Senate District boundaries remain the same.
 The Credentials Committee of the Convention, or the President if the Committee is unavailable, shall resolve any disputes involving this Section and shall assign chartered Republican Assemblies to Senate Districts whenever necessary.

-ARTICLE XIV – VACANCIES IN OFFICE BETWEEN CONVENTIONS
+ARTICLE XV – VACANCIES IN OFFICE BETWEEN CONVENTIONS

 (b) The Board of Directors shall appoint a Publications Committee composed of seven members and consideration shall be given to members qualified in editorial, advertising and business experience.
 This committee shall execute the policies as determined and directed by the Board of Directors.